The latest news and information on the Applied Linguistics and TESL programs at NAU can now be found on Facebook (here).

 GRE scores are not required for the TESL Certificate.

-2) Submit a statement of purpose to the TESL
+2) Submit a Letter of Intent to the TESL

-The statement of purpose (1-2 pages) should describe why you
+The Letter of Intent (2-3 pages) should describe why you

 are interested in obtaining a TESL Certificate from Northern Arizona University

 and how you intend to use your certificate.
-Send the statement of purpose to:
+Send the Letter of Intent to:

 Department of English

 Northern Arizona University

 Flagstaff, AZ 86011-6032 USA